Criminal Code (Child Sexual Offences Reform) and Other Legislation Amendment Bill 2019

 “Whether an institution, a church, a business or any other profession, no-one should protect an abuser.
 You should be ashamed of yourself if you are protecting paedophiles and people who commit these offences against children in our community.”— 2020-09-08View Hansard

-Supported the bill as a mother of three, emphasising the need for strong mechanisms to protect children from predators and keep everyone accountable.
+Supported the bill as a mother of three, emphasising the need to protect vulnerable children and ensure strong mechanisms are in place to keep everyone accountable.

 “Our most vulnerable need us to make decisions that put all the right mechanisms in place to make sure that they are safe from harm and that they are safe from predators who lurk in our communities.”— 2020-09-08View Hansard